ubinhash/ZeroSumPac/README.md

 ## 1. NFT Launch Plan on Mainnet

+The contracts are live are mainnet but the nft sale is not live yet so the game is not playable on mainnet yet.
+You may try out testnet version for now, the code are exactly the same except for some parameters.

-We plan to launch the NFT on mainnet later in January after further polishing and testing.
+We plan to publicly launch the NFT on mainnet ideally later in January after further polishing and testing.
+We will take some time to curate the generated art, potentially add more traits, and do some edit on frontend and adjust game parameter.

 Our current plan is to launch ~500 NFT at ~0.015 eth.

-We are open for feedback and suggestions regarding the mint price and quantity.
+We are open for feedback and suggestions regarding the mint price and quantity and the game.
 Our goal is to avoid a single player owning an excessive number of NFT characters while ensuring that the mint price is balanced—neither too low (to maintain a meaningful reward pool and fund our team) nor too high (to remain accessible).

 We might need to adjust some game parameter if we edit the total quantity to ensure the game is balanced.